robottwo/aicred/docs/user-guide.md

 ## Configuration Validation and Rewrite

-The GenAI Key Finder uses a validation-and-rewrite approach for configuration files.
+The AICred uses a validation-and-rewrite approach for configuration files.
 When invalid configurations are encountered, they are automatically replaced with default settings rather than attempting complex migrations.

 ### Automatic Configuration Handling
 When loading configuration files, the system validates them against current requirements: